State-Dependent Safety Failures in Multi-Turn Language Model Interaction: Conclusion

 \section{Conclusion}

-We show that many multi-turn safety failures in language models arise from deterministic contextual state evolution rather than isolated prompt vulnerabilities.
+We show that many multi-turn safety failures in current safety-aligned language models arise from contextual state evolution, a regime that is not fully captured by isolated prompt-level analyses alone.
 Through the STAR framework, we demonstrate that dialogue history acts as an active state transition operator, revealing a fundamental gap between static safety evaluation and trajectory-level alignment under autoregressive interaction.
 A Bayesian interpretation of these dynamics is discussed in Appendix~\ref{app:dis}.